dalmo1991/superflexPy/doc/components.rst

 elements and directs them into a single downstream element.

-The behavior of a junction in SuperflexPy is controlled by direction matrix that defines how the incoming fluxes have to be aggregated (summed) to feed the downstream element.
+The behavior of a junction in SuperflexPy is controlled by direction matrix that defines how the incoming fluxes are to be combined (summed) to feed the downstream element.

-Looking at the picture, E3 receives 3 input fluxes, which are indexed based on their order: red (index 0), black (index 1), and blue (index 2).
-The red flux comes from both upstream elements (index 0 and 1, respectively); the black flux comes only from E1 (index 1); the blue flux comes only from E2 (index 2).
-This information is represented by the direction matrix D, which is represented as
+In the schematic, element E3 receives 3 input fluxes, which are indexed based on their order: red (index 0), black (index 1), and blue (index 2).
+The red flux comes from both upstream elements (index 0 and 1, respectively); the black flux comes only from element E1 (index 1); the blue flux comes only from element E2 (index 2).
+This information is represented by the direction matrix :math:`\mathbf{D}` as follows:
-follows:

 .. math::
-   D=
+   \mathbf{D}=
    \begin{pmatrix}
    0 & 1\\
    1 & \textrm{None}\\